Skip to main content

 • If you feel there are other likely diagnoses for bone fragility, or if R102 testing is negative, you may wish to consider the following tests:

 • R104 Skeletal dysplasia: This should be considered if clinical features are indicative of a likely monogenic skeletal dysplasia.
-See A child with suspected skeletal dysplasia.
+See Presentation: Child with suspected skeletal dysplasia.

-• R28 Congenital malformation and dysmorphism syndromes – microarray only, or R27 Paediatric disorders: if your patient has short stature and congenital malformations and/or dysmorphism suggestive of an underlying monogenic disorder, and targeted genomic testing is not possible.
+• R28 Congenital malformation and dysmorphism syndromes – microarray only, or R27 Paediatric disorders: If your patient has short stature and congenital malformations and/or dysmorphism suggestive of an underlying monogenic disorder, and targeted genomic testing is not possible.
+Where possible, the chromosomal disorder suspected should be specified on the test request form.

 • Skin biopsy for collagen analysis can be useful if genomic testing is negative and the diagnosis is still unclear.

-• For tests that do not include WGS, such as R102 and R28:
+• For tests that do not include whole genome sequencing (WGS), including R102 and R28:

 • parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.